msreekan/algorithms-ds/Puzzles/275.H-IndexII/README.md

 3. Note: If there are several possible values for h, the maximum one is taken

 as the h-index.

+Follow up for H-Index: What if the citations array is sorted in ascending

+order?
+Could you optimize your algorithm?

 ******************************************************************************
 Notes: